 Eco-Friendly Dog Products

-More and more companies are now offering dog products which are made from eco-friendly materials, many of which are either recyclable or biodegradable.
-Browse online for collars, leashes, beds, chew toys, clothing and accessories to suit your dog.
+More and more companies are now offering dog products that are made from eco-friendly materials, many of which are either recyclable or biodegradable.
+Browse online for collars, leashes, beds, chew toys, clothing, and accessories to suit your dog.
 Not only are these items better for your dog and the environment you often get a more individual product, particularly when it comes to collars and clothing, so your dog looks stylish as well as environmentally friendly.

 If you are handy when it comes to crafting you could even try making products for your dog.
 Use materials from around the house, such as old bedding, that you can turn into a new bed or chew toys.
 There are many tutorials available on YouTube which will walk you through a variety of creative ideas for your dog.
 Just be cautious about what materials you use for stuffing a dog bed as you want to ensure it’s safe for your pup if he chews it.